Captain Haddock in Calcutta (or, the story that Hergé did not write but history did)

 The 15th September Capt.
 Heath arriv’d this place, who, by virtue of the President and Counsell of Madras order requir’d my goeinge up with hime to Chuttynutte in the river of Hugly (the place where our Agent and factorie resided), myself with the rest of the commanders of the Europe Shipps then in the river to assist hime in the Right Honourable Company affairs.”

-The author of letter was a man called Joseph Haddock.
+The author of the letter was a man called Joseph Haddock.
 He appears to be an important figure in William Heath’s account as well, as he recalls:

 “Soe myselfe accompanyed with Capt.
 Haddock and the 120 Soldiers we carryed from hence embarked, and about the 20th September arrived at Calcutta, where found Agent Charnock with the rest of the Hon’ble Company’s servants, only two that were some months...”